Updated, from the recipe archive. Originally posted October 2006.

 Basil Chicken in Coconut Curry Sauce Recipe

-We use chicken thigh meat because of the deeper flavor, but you can use chicken breast meat if that is your preference.
+We use chicken thigh meat because of the deeper flavor, but you can use chicken breast meat if you prefer.
 This is a mild curry.
 You can increase the heat with more cayenne.
-Also jalapeños vary greatly in heat.
+Please note that jalapeños vary greatly in heat.
 Check the spiciness of your jalapeños and adjust the recipe to taste.

 - 1 teaspoon salt